SaadAmer/Distance-Calculator/README.md

 docker-compose up --build
 ```

-navigate to http://localhost:4173/  on a web browser to test.
+Navigate to http://localhost:4173/  on a web browser to test.

 ### Setting up a development environment locally